daiquocnguyen/daiquocnguyen.github.io/_pages/about.md

 <li style="margin-top:0.5em;text-align:justify">
   [11/2020] The extended abstracts of the preprint papers, <a href="https://arxiv.org/pdf/2008.05089.pdf" target="_blank">Quaternion Graph Neural Networks</a> and <a href="http://arxiv.org/abs/2009.12517" target="_blank">QuatRE: Relation-Aware Quaternions for Knowledge Graph Embeddings</a>, have been accepted to the Differential Geometry meets Deep Learning (<a href="https://sites.google.com/view/diffgeo4dl/" target="_blank">DiffGeo4DL</a>) Workshop at NeurIPS 2020.
   <br />
-  The Pytorch and Tensorflow implementations of Quaternion Graph Neural Networks are available at: <a href="https://github.com/daiquocnguyen/QGNN" target="_blank">https://github.com/daiquocnguyen/QGNN</a>.
+  Release <a href="https://github.com/daiquocnguyen/QGNN" target="_blank">the Pytorch and Tensorflow implementations</a> of Quaternion Graph Neural Networks.
 </li>

 <li style="margin-top:0.5em;text-align:justify">